 - Information about our plan.
 This includes, for example, information about the plan's financial condition. - Information about our network providers and pharmacies.
-You have the right to get information about the qualifications of the providers and pharmacies in our network and how we pay the providers in our network. - Information about your coverage and the rules you must follow when using your coverage.
-Chapters 3 and 4 provide information regarding medical services.
+You have the right to get information about the qualifications of the providers and pharmacies in our network and how we pay the providers in our network. - Information about your covered services and the rules you must follow when using your coverage.
+Chapters 3 and 4 of your Evidence of Coverage provide information regarding medical services.
 Chapters 5 and 6 provide information about Part D prescription drug coverage. - Information about why something is not covered and what you can do about it.
-Chapter 9 provides information on asking for a written explanation on why a medical service or Part D drug is not covered or if your coverage is restricted.
-Chapter 9 also provides information on asking us to change a decision, also called an appeal. - Information on your responsibilities as a member of our plan.
+Chapter 9 of your Evidence of Coverage provides information on asking for a written explanation on why a medical service or Part D drug is not covered or if your coverage is restricted.
+Chapter 9 also provides information on asking us to change a decision, also called an appeal.

+Information on your responsibilities as a member of our plan.
 You have some responsibilities you must follow as a CCA Medicare Preferred member.

-Section 1.6 We must support your right to participate with practitioners in making decisions about your care
+Section 1.6 We must support your right to participate with practitioners and providers in making decisions about your care

-You have the right to know your treatment options and participate in decisions about your healthcare
+You have the right to know your treatment options and participate in decisions about your healthcare.

-You have the right to get full information from your healthcare providers and other healthcare providers.
+You have the right to get full information from your doctors and other healthcare providers.
 Your providers must explain your medical condition and your treatment choices in a way that you can understand.